Legal

 Step 4: Obtain Clearance Testing

-After abatement is complete, hire an independent air quality testing firm to confirm that asbestos fiber levels are below EPA standards (approximately 0.01 fibers per cubic centimeter).
+After abatement is complete, hire an independent air quality testing firm to confirm that fiber levels are below EPA standards (approximately 0.01 fibers per cubic centimeter).
 Do not permit demolition or renovation to resume until clearance is documented.

 Step 5: Document Everything